Protection of Personal Information

 “Persistent” cookies are more permanent bits of information that are placed on the hard drive of a visitor’s computer and stays there unless it is deleted.
 Persistent cookies store information on a visitors computer for a number of purposes, such as retrieving certain information previously provided (e.g., passwords), helping to determine what areas of the website visitors find most valuable, and customizing the website based on visitor preferences.

-CBIA’s website does not presently use persistent cookies, clear GIFs or any type of web bug.
+CBIA’s website does not presently use clear GIFs or any other type of web bug.

 The ‘get a quote’ sections of our website can be used to request a quote or more information about our sponsored products and plans.
 In order to respond to your inquiry, this section requires you to provide certain personal information.
 This information is forwarded to a partner or advisor in your area and is not retained by CBIA.